-In Matthew 24 Christ makes an insightful statement, “But of that day and hour no one knows, no not even the angels of heaven, but My Father only” (vs.36; NKJ referenced throughout, unless otherwise noted).
-This scripture has caused some to wonder, why is the timing of the return of Christ the prerogative of the Father?
+In Matthew 24:36 Christ makes an insightful statement, “But of that day and hour no one knows, not even the angels of heaven, but My Father only” This scripture has caused some to wonder why is the timing of the return of Christ the prerogative of the Father?
 Why is it an unknown day, when the Father has total command of what ultimately occurs?

-Upon further examination this statement reveals that Christ’s return is not a fixed date, but the decision will come about by a particular trigger - the behavior of a special group who will affect the Father’s decision to return Christ to this earth.
-Rev. 10:6.
-“And swore by who lives forever and ever, who created heaven and the things that are in it, the earth and the things that are in it, and the sea and the things that are in it, that there should be delay no longer,….”
-This scripture is saying that if a delay is ending, there was one to start with.
+Upon further examination this statement reveals that Christ’s return is not a fixed date, but the decision will come about by a particular trigger—the behavior of a special group who will affect the Father’s decision to return Christ to this earth.
+Revelation 10:6 “And swore by who lives forever and ever, who created heaven and the things that are in it, the earth and the things that are in it, and the sea and the things that are in it, that there should be delay no longer,” This scripture is saying that if a delay is ending, there was one to start with.

 Many times the role of the Father is relegated to one of observer, rather than His active and dynamic presence in the happenings of this world, and more directly in the personal lives of those called of God.
 John 4:23 tells us; “But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.”

 The Father’s control of what happens on this earth is so complete that we are not able to come to Christ of our own volition, but are literally dragged by the Holy Spirit of the Father.
-John 6:44.
-“No one can come to Me unless the Father draws (drags) him; and I will raise him up at the last day.”
+John 6:44 “No one can come to Me unless the Father who sent Me draws (drags) him; and I will raise him up at the last day.”

 It is the Father who is choosing us out of the world.
 That choice is not made casually, but with forethought that a potential lies within each of those elected to succeed.
 We are chosen because we have pliability (are teachable,) that He can use, but must be coupled with a firmness of purpose that we will not be turned from the truth which is His way of life.
 His life is our example.

 Does the Father’s job end with choosing His called out ones?
-John 15:1-2 explains, “I am the vine, and My Father is the vine dresser.
-Every branch in Me that does not bear fruit He takes away and every branch that bears fruit He prunes, that it may bear more fruit.”
+John 15:1-2 explains, “I am the true vine, and My Father is the vine dresser.
+Every branch in Me that does not bear fruit He takes away; and every [branch] that bears fruit He prunes, that it may bear more fruit.”
 This places the Father in charge of our development.
 The vine dresser is the one responsible for the quality and quantity of the fruit produced by the vineyard.

-Through circumstances in this life we are tested by Him – not tempted – to see what decisions we will make, and by this choosing process we become firm in our character.
+Through circumstances in this life we are tested by Him—not tempted—to see what decisions we will make, and by this choosing process we become firm in our character.
 The basis for this choosing must be His righteous law.
 The more that we seek His way of life the more He grants the power of His Spirit to achieve that goal.
-Christ tells us this in James 1:12-14.
-“Blessed is the man who endures temptation; for when he has been proved, he will receive the crown of life eternal which the Lord has promised to those who love Him.
+Christ tells us this in James 1:12-14 “Blessed [is] the man who endures temptation; for when he has been approved, he will receive the crown of life which the Lord has promised to those who love Him.
 (If we love Him we emulate His character.)
-Let no one say when he is tempted, ‘I am tempted by God;’ for God cannot be tempted by evil, nor does He Himself tempt anyone.
+Let no one say when he is tempted, ‘I am tempted by God’; for God cannot be tempted by evil, nor does He Himself tempt anyone.
 But each one is tempted when he is drawn away by his own desires and enticed.”

 What Christ is showing here is the measure of the change in how we live our lives once we are called by the God the Father.
 It is only at death that this measure is made.
 Death is the capstone of the physical life in Christ.
 That character must be so fixed that not even death, or the threat of it, would cause one to relinquish his grip on righteousness.
 This is the Father’s ultimate goal.